 Over recent years, there has been an increase in teachers transitioning from the academic sector to a corporate trainer career.
 The good news is, there are numerous skills and attributes between the two professions to make the career transition easier.

 Communicate Transferable Skills in Your Corporate Trainer Resume

 There are also several differences between the two that one must be aware of when making the career change.
 If managed well, the transition from a school teacher to a corporate trainer can be advantageous, and you may discover it is your dream career.
 The skills and experiences learned in teaching can help you achieve your full potential in a corporate training position.

 In the teaching profession, teachers aim to increase the knowledge of their audience on specific subjects.
 Teachers use different strategies to ensure students acquire knowledge in a wide range of topics.
 Teachers also used various techniques to check students’ progress, such as examinations, tests, assignments, or other assessment methods.How to transition from teaching to the business world as a corporate trainer. #careertips #education Click To Tweet

 What is the Role of a Corporate Trainer?

-Corporate training empowers employees in an organization to develop professionally for the purpose of achieving the organization’s goals and hold true to its mission statement.
+Corporate training empowers company employees to develop professionally to achieve the organization’s goals and hold to its mission statement.
 When conducting corporate training sessions, course development along with presentation skills are paramount.
-Always maintain an enthusiastic, friendly and positive attitude to ensure your audience finds your training sessions enjoyable.
-You need to be confident to show you are knowledgeable about the content you are sharing.
+Always maintain an enthusiastic, friendly, and positive attitude to ensure your audience finds your training sessions enjoyable.
+Demonstrating confidence will communicating you are knowledgeable about the content you are sharing.

 Conducting training in the business sector can be exciting since you will be training adults who often appreciate the importance of learning.
 They will be more than willing to listen to understand the things you are teaching them, unlike teaching in a K-12 setting.